 Donations to the Foundation are entirely tax-deductible through Section 501(c) (3) nonprofit corporation.

-The annual Better Newspapers Contest (BNC) recognizes journalism excellence among CNPA’s daily, weekly and monthly member newspapers.
-Entrants compete within their circulation division among 29 different categories.
-Campus categories include two-year colleges, four-year universities and high schools, all of which each compete in General Excellence divisions.
-More than 450 awards are issued annually to winners at the CNPA annual Press Summit.
-The contest is considered one of the nation’s largest, drawing nearly 4,000 entries each year.
-New for the 2015 year was an Advertising Excellence competition to recognize great advertising ideas and programs.
-The winners in the most recent news, advertising and campus contests are available online.
+Formerly known as the Better Newspapers Contest, the annual California Journalism Awards recognize journalism excellence among CNPA’s daily, weekly and monthly member newspapers, and student newspapers from high schools, two-year colleges and four-year universities.
+Daily, weekly and monthly member newspapers compete within their circulation divisions among 41 different categories.
+There are 12 campus categories.
+More than 450 awards are issued annually to winners at the annual CNPA Press Summit.
+The contest is considered one of the nation’s largest, drawing approximately 3,500 entries each year.
+The winners in the most recent news and campus contests are available online.

 MEETINGS, PRESS SUMMIT

 CNPA’s quarterly board meetings, open to all members, are held three times a year and during the annual meeting in April.
 Quarterly meetings enable members to meet professionally and socially to exchange ideas.
 A legislative reception occurs during the January/February meeting in Sacramento, which allows publishers to meet with their legislators.

 The annual CNPA Press Summit is open to CNPA members, their spouses and staffs.
 The annual meeting brings together hundreds of newspaper staff from across the state to examine the most pressing issues facing the industry.
 Programming includes a Welcome Luncheon with keynote speaker, Better Newspapers Contest Awards Luncheon, sessions devoted to governmental affairs issues, social events, and industry experts who tackle a variety of issues through speeches and panel discussions.
 Held in April or May of each year, the annual meetings alternate between Northern and Southern California.